nikitagarg29/CodeStrup/README.md

 ## Literature review:

-GeekforGeeks : A similar site which covers theory of basic data structures and algorithms and has a code editor integrated within the site besides conducting regular contests.
+GeeksforGeeks : A similar site which covers theory of basic data structures and algorithms and has a code editor integrated within the site besides conducting regular contests.

 ## Tech Stack: